 Flights and Travel Expenses

 Most programs do not include transportation to your host location as a part of the tuition, housing, or other program fees, so you will need to budget for this when planning for your experience.
 The cost of airfare is dependent on a variety of factors.
 You may find a good deal with a few layovers or choose to spend a little bit extra on a direct flight.
 You or your family may have airline miles that reduce the cost of your flight.

 Many students who participate in a global experience also choose to travel to other cities and countries while they are abroad/away.
-If you think you might want to do this while you are on your program, you should do some preliminary research to understand how much it will cost - be sure to factor in things like flights or trains, meals, local transportation, tours, tickets, etc. If you have question, you can reach out to your study abroad advisor or program provider.
+If you think you might want to do this while you are on your program, you should do some preliminary research to understand how much it will cost - be sure to factor in things like flights or trains, meals, local transportation, tours, tickets, etc. If you have a question, you can reach out to your global experiences advisor or program provider.

 Passport and Visa Expenses

 To travel outside of the United States, you will need a valid passport.
 For US Citizens, passport fees are set by the Department of State and can vary based on whether you've had a passport in the past or need expedited processing.
 If you are not a US citizen, you should check with the embassy of your home country to determine if you need to take any action on your passport.

-Depending on the length of your program and the country to which you are travel, you may be required to apply for a visa and you may need to travel to an embassy or consulate to do so.
-The cost of visas can vary widely across countries - estimates for this should be available on your prorgam's webpage.
+Depending on the length of your program and the country to which you are traveling, you may be required to apply for a visa and you may need to travel to an embassy or consulate to do so.
+The cost of visas can vary widely across countries - estimates for this should be available on your program's webpage.

 Meals and Personal Expenses